 Advisors are expected to refrain from interference with the investigation and resolution.
 Any advisor who is unable to follow these guidelines will be allotted only one warning.
 If the advisor continues to disrupt or otherwise fails to respect the limits of the advisor role, the advisor will be asked to leave the meeting.
 When an advisor is removed from a meeting, that meeting will typically continue without the advisor present.
 Subsequently, the administrative officials conducting the interview or meeting will determine whether the advisor may be reinstated, may be replaced by a different advisor, or whether the party will forfeit the right to an advisor for the remainder of the interview, meeting or hearing.

-The College expects that the parties will wish to share documentation related to the allegations with their advisors.
+The College expects that the parties will wish to share documentation related to the allegations with the parties' advisors.
 Before the College will provide information directly to an advisor, a consent form must be completed by the party in question.
-Parties may share any information they receive directly with their advisor if they wish.
+Parties may share any information the party receives directly with their advisor, if party wishes.
 Advisors are expected to maintain the privacy of the records shared with them.
 These records may not be shared with 3rd parties, disclosed publicly, or used for purposes not explicitly authorized by the College.
-The College may seek to restrict the role of any advisor who does not respect the nature of the process or who fails to abide by the College's privacy expectations
+The College may seek to restrict the role of any advisor who does not respect the nature of the process or who fails to abide by the College's privacy expectations.

-The College expects an advisor to adjust their schedule to allow for attendance at any scheduled meeting, hearing or interview.
+The College expects an advisor to adjust the advisor's schedule to allow for attendance at any scheduled meeting, hearing or interview.
 The College does not typically change scheduled meetings to accommodate an advisor's inability to attend.
 The College will, however, make reasonable provisions to allow an advisor who cannot attend in person to attend a meeting by telephone, video and/or virtual meeting technologies as may be convenient and available.

 A party may elect to change advisors during the process but changing advisors will not delay the process.
-The parties must provide notice to the administrators and/or investigators of the identity of their advisor and if/when they wish to change their advisor with sufficient time, so the process is not delayed.
+The parties must provide notice to the administrators and/or investigators of the identity of the party's advisor and if/when the party wishes to change the party's advisor with sufficient time, so the process is not delayed.